MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/images-tailored-for-scale-theme-contrast.md

 ---
-Description: Your app can load image resource files containing images tailored for display scale factor, theme, high contrast, and other runtime contexts.
+description: Your app can load image resource files containing images tailored for display scale factor, theme, high contrast, and other runtime contexts.
 title: Load images and assets tailored for scale, theme, high contrast, and others
 template: detail.hbs
 ms.date: 10/10/2017